Art Tatum: 1927–1937

-This had changed by the time that vocalist Adelaide Hall, touring the United States with two pianists, heard Tatum play in Toledo in 1932 and recruited him: he took the opportunity to go to New York as part of her band.
+Upon joining with Hall, Tatum traveled to New York as part of her band.
+In July 1932, Tatum nearly lost his job with Hall while performing at New York's Palace Theatre.
+During a costume change, Tatum strayed from the rehearsed routine and delivered a brilliant solo that received deafening applause from the audience.
+Although Hall threatened to fire him for upstaging her, Tatum later agreed with her decision, recognizing that it was ultimately her show.

+That same summer, the legendary John Hammond, Sr. became a disc jockey at New York radio station WEVD.
+After listeners responded positively to his favorite records, Hammond started a live Saturday night jazz jam session financed out of his own pocket, attracting top talent including Tatum, Fletcher Henderson, and Benny Carter.
 On August 5 that year, Hall and her band recorded two sides ("I'll Never Be the Same" and "Strange as It Seems") that were Tatum's first studio recordings.
 Two more sides with Hall followed five days later, as did a solo piano test-pressing of "Tea for Two" that was not released for several decades.

+Tatum recorded his first four released solo sides, for Brunswick Records, in March 1933: "St. Louis Blues", "Sophisticated Lady", "Tea for Two", and "Tiger Rag".
+The last of these was a minor hit, impressing the public with its startling tempo of approximately 376 (quarter note) beats per minute, and with right-hand eighth notes adding to the technical feat.

 After his arrival in New York, Tatum participated in a cutting contest at Morgan's bar in Harlem with the established stride piano masters – Johnson, Waller, and Willie "The Lion" Smith.
 Standard contest pieces included Johnson's "Harlem Strut" and "Carolina Shout" and Waller's "Handful of Keys".
 Tatum played his arrangements of "Tea for Two" and "Tiger Rag".
 Reminiscing about Tatum's debut, Johnson said, "When Tatum played 'Tea for Two' that night I guess that was the first time I ever heard it really played."
 Tatum thus became the preeminent jazz pianist.
 He and Waller became good friends, with similar lifestyles: both drank excessively and lived as lavishly as their incomes permitted.